 Workers’ compensation insurance always costs more for industries and occupations that are presumed to have a higher risk of occupational injuries or illnesses.
 Your premiums are determined by how many employees you have, the types of jobs they perform, and your history of accidents and workers’ compensation claims.

 In Alabama, the National Council for Compensation Insurance (NCCI) assigns classification codes for each occupation.
 Each class code is given a recommended base rate for workers’ compensation insurance.
-To determine the total premium, an employer’s annual payroll at the beginning of the policy period is divided by 100, and then multiplied by the base rate.
+To determine the total premium, an employer’s annual payroll at the beginning of the policy period is divided by 100 and then multiplied by the base rate.
 Consider the following example:

+Most employers have employees in more than one classification.
+All applicable classifications and related premiums will be combined to determine the annual Alabama workers’ compensation insurance premium.
 Insurance companies in Alabama must file their rates with the Department of Insurance.
 They are allowed to offer certain state-approved discounts and credits.
 Premiums are approved and regulated by the Alabama Workers’ Compensation Division and must remain within the guidelines recommended by the NCCI.

 The NCCI sets a low rate and a high rate for each Alabama class code.
 Rates vary by insurance company underwriting standards.
 Alabama workmans’ comp rates have been decreasing over the last few years.

 Here are some sample base rates (rate per $100 of employer payroll) as of March 1, 2016: